Jérémie Beyou

-Jérémie Beyou is a French professional Offshore sailor born on 27 June 1976 in Landivisiau (Finistère).
+Jérémie Beyou is a French professional offshore sailor born on 27 June 1976 in Landivisiau (Finistère).
 He is a member of C N Lorient Sailing Club.

-He won the Solitaire du Figaro three times in 2005, 2011 and 2014 and was crowned French champion in solo offshore racing in 2002 and 2005.
-He also won the Volvo Ocean Race onboard DongFeg and competed in four Vendee Globe.
+He won the Solitaire du Figaro three times, in 2005, 2011 and 2014, and was crowned French champion in solo offshore racing in 2002 and 2005.
+He also won the Volvo Ocean Race onboard DongFeng and competed in the Vendée Globe five times.